Central European Football League: Southern Conference

-The final game was named CEFL Bowl II and took place on the Ada Ciganlija stadium in Belgrade on 27 October, with the title won by Vukovi after beating Wolves 28–27 in a dramatic fashion.
+Final

-That season was also the first in which the league made it to television: the semifinal and the bowl game were broadcast on Serbian nationally covered TV Avala.
+The final game was titled CEFL Bowl II and was held in Ada Ciganlija Stadium in Belgrade on October 27, with the title won by Vukovi after beating the Wolves 28–27 in a dramatic fashion.

 2008

-The league changed its name to Central European Football League and the third season featured three new teams from three different countries: Bratislava Monarchs from Slovakia, Budapest Cowboys from Hungary and Zagreb Thunder from Croatia, while the Wild Boars did not return.
-The Cowboys and Thunder joined the South Conference, also filling the vacant spot made with the departure of the Wild Boars, while the Monarchs were placed in the North Conference.
+In 2008, the league changed its name from SELAF to Central European Football League.
+This season, three new teams joined: Bratislava Monarchs, Budapest Cowboys, and Zagreb Thunder, while the Wild Boars did not return.
+The Cowboys and Thunder joined the Southern Conference, while the Monarchs were placed in the Northern Conference.